 Set aside a full half day (and perhaps a designated driver) for the cheese-making session at the Metzler Farm in Egg.

 Every participant has their own stainless-steel cheese station and over only a few hours, the indomitable Magdalena Metzler sees you turn milk fresh from the bucket into a soft, creamy satisfying disc of cheese.

 First, locally produced schnapps is presented at every turn.

-Two: you can add your own “flavour” to the cheese through a selection of locally grown herbs.
+Second: you can add your own “flavour” to the cheese through a selection of locally grown herbs.
 I went for the pretty ones in cornflower blue and bright peppercorn red.
 With (rather too much) garlic.

 In both of these situations, I think it would be fair to say that less really is more.